 Canine distemper is one of the most severe and contagious diseases of dogs, but not just dogs — it can affect other animals, ranging from raccoons to skunks.
 It is transmitted through sneezing and contaminated food and water bowls.

 It is hazardous for puppies, especially since they don’t have the body resources that are necessary to put up with the abuse caused by the virus.
-Clinically, dogs infected with Canine distemper virus show discharges from the nose and eyes, diarrhea, vomiting, twitching, seizures, paralysis, and even death.
+Clinically, dogs infected with the Canine distemper virus show discharges from the nose and eyes, diarrhea, vomiting, twitching, seizures, paralysis, and even death.

 To date, there is no treatment for this disease.
 That is what makes the vaccine even more essential.

 Parvovirus is very contagious, too, and while it does affect dogs of all ages, it is especially deadly in puppies.
 All dogs younger than four months are at a higher risk of developing a more severe form.